 Patient recovery can vary significantly following the operation.
 Most will return to normal day to day activities by six weeks, however, functional activity will continue to improve between six and nine months following the surgery.
 Occasionally, a small group of patients will remain uncomfortable following surgery and in these patients, a steroid injection into the hip joint can be very useful.

 Compared to open surgery, the risks of hip arthroscopy are far less.There is a small risk of infection, blood clots, temporary nerve injury and groin bruising.
 Patients are routinely given antibiotics and a blood thinning drug to minimise some of these risks.

 The outcome of hip arthroscopy is good, so long as the appropriate procedure is carried out.
 Professor Fehily has pioneered the use of 3D CT scans to accurately map out each patients bony deformity which then allows bespoke surgery, tailored to each individual patient.
 All patients undergo functional scoring both pre and post surgery and are then followed up long-term.
 A prospective database is kept of all patients and this has allowed us to identify who does and does not benefit from this surgery.
 On the whole, the majority of patients are significantly better following this procedure and this benefit is maintained into the long-term.

-Professor Fehily carries out over 100 of these procedures per year in both the NHS and Independent sector.
+Professor Fehily carries out over 160 of these procedures per year and over 1300 in total.
 He is one of the highest volume surgeons for this procedure in the UK.
 He is an Honorary Professor at Salford University on soft-tissue hip problems, teaches physicians and physiotherapists about hip arthroscopy and is a regular member of faculty on both national and international courses teaching these advanced techniques to orthopaedic surgeons.